 You can easily install react-native CLI using NPM.

 sudo npm install -g react-native-cli

-Using react native CLI, you can create a new React Native project.
+Using react native CLI, we can create a new React Native project.

 react-native init AwesomeProject